ivangfr/springboot-ldap-testcontainers/README.md

 ## Run application

-In `springboot-ldap` root folder, run
+In a terminal and inside `springboot-ldap` root folder, run
 ```
 ./mvnw clean spring-boot:run --projects simple-service
 ```

 ## Testing using curl

-- Open a new terminal

-- Call the endpoint `/api/public`
+In a terminal, call the endpoint `/api/public`
 ```
 curl -i http://localhost:8080/api/public
 ```